WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 adding declarations, you might think that the list of name conflicts is ended up.

-But no. Name conflicts not only could be brought by declaring a variable, a member of a type or an accessor, but also could be brought by referring declarations in other frameworks.
-I would like to show you how we could be cornered into this case by refactoring the `@COW` macro example.
+But no. Name conflicts not only can arise from declarations like variables and property accessors but also references to declarations in other frameworks.
+I would like to show you how we could be cornered into this situation by refactoring the `@COW` macro example.

-The `@COW` macro example I've shown above is a naïve implementation.
-We can extract the `makeStorageUniqueIfNeeded` function to a type called `Box` that is bundled with the library containing the `@COW` macro.
-To streamline the use of this type in macro expansions, we could make it a property wrapper.
+The `@COW` macro example I've shown above is a naïve implementation -- the `makeStorageUniqueIfNeeded` function is redundant and can be eliminated by being extracted into a type called `Box` that is bundled with the library containing the `@COW` macro.
+To streamline the use of this type in macro expansions, we could also make it a property wrapper.
+Here is the example
+code:

 ```swift
 @propertyWrapper